pragyaagrawal19/heart-beat-signal-from-facial-video-for-biometric-recognition/README.md

 features.
 Based on these features we have built an authentication system for biometric recognition. \
 More details can be found in  [report.pdf](https://github.com/pragyaagrawal19/heart-beat-signal-from-facial-video-for-biometric-recognition/files/6328850/report.pdf)
- # This repository contain two parts:
+This repository contain two parts:
+ # First part: PPG signal generation from facial video
  * PPG signal generation from facial video using principle component Analysis, which is implemented in matlab and some modules in python. (main.m is base module)
    # This part contain follwing modules-
    * main.m